SDWebImage/SDWebImageSVGCoder/README.md

 ## What's for
-SDWebImageSVGCoder is a SVG coder plugin for [SDWebImage](https://github.com/rs/SDWebImage/) framework, which provide the image loading support for [SVG](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) using [SVGKit](https://github.com/SVGKit/SVGKit) SVG engine.
+SDWebImageSVGCoder is a SVG coder plugin for [SDWebImage](https://github.com/rs/SDWebImage/) framework, which provide the image loading support for [SVG](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics).

+The SVG rendering is done using Apple's framework CoreSVG.framework (introduced in iOS 13/macOS 10.15).

-## Note about SVG on iOS
+## Note for SVGKit user

-From iOS 13 and Xcode 11, Apple provide the built-in support for SVG.
-You can use Xcode Asset Catalog to import your SVG files the same as PDF.
-(Click `Keep Vector Data`)

-But however, the new SVG framework (`CoreSVG.framework`) is still in Private API.
-If you're interested in this, you can try to use [iOS13_SVG](https://github.com/SDWebImage/SDWebImageSVGCoder/tree/iOS13_SVG) branch.
-Which bring the built-in SVG support for `UIImageView` and vector rendering, without the relay on SVGKit.
+Previously before 1.0.0 version, this SVG Coder is powered by third party library [SVGKit](https://github.com/SVGKit/SVGKit).
+Which support iOS 8+(macOS 10.10+) as well.

+However, due to the lack support of that third party library, which contains massive issues without community's help, no clarity of version release, makes a pain for us to maintain.
+So, We decide to deprecate SVGKit support and move it into another repo: [SDWebImageSVGKitPlugin](https://github.com/SDWebImage/SDWebImageSVGKitPlugin).

+User who use SVGKit or have to support iOS 8+ can still use that SVGKit plugin instead, you can also mix these two SVG coder at the same time.
+But since Apple already provide a built-in framework support.
+We prefer to use that as well, which can reduce complicated dependency, code size, and get polished from Apple's system upgrade.

 ## Example